-WordCamp is a conference that occurs across the globe to discuss WordPress issues in relation to blogging, social media, business and much more.
-The first WordCamp was held at San Francisco by Matt Mullenweg in the year 2006.
+WordCamp is a conference that occurs across the globe to discuss WordPress issues in relation to blogging, social media, business, and much more.
+The first WordCamp was held in San Francisco by Matt Mullenweg in the year 2006.

 Participating in WordCamp

 WordCamp is not limited by specific credentials, which means anybody who is interested or has experience in handling WordPress can attend the WordCamp.
 People including WordPress users, developers, designers, and many other enthusiasts attend the event regardless of their level of experience and knowledge.